-Feminine vs. womanly
+Feminine vs. Womanly

-To the left, you'll see two examples of great soft lined tattoos to give you a starting place to think about when it comes to your next feminine tattoo.
+To the left, you'll see two examples of great soft-lined tattoos to give you a starting place to think about when it comes to your next feminine tattoo.

 Small and Subtle

 Feminine tattoos often differ from masculine tattoos, simply because they tend to be more subtle and act more as accents to certain body parts and areas.
-Masculine tattoos, on the other hand, tend to big and bold, covering as much space as possible, just about anywhere on the body.
+Masculine tattoos, on the other hand, tend to be big and bold, covering as much space as possible, just about anywhere on the body.
 This isn't a hard and fast rule, and as with anything, you can definitely create an exception.
-Though if you're looking to stick with a tattoo that is truly traditional in the feminine sense, then you'll want to look at tattoos that are smaller, more subtle and that accentuate certain features.
+Though if you're looking to stick with a tattoo that is truly traditional in the feminine sense, then you'll want to look at tattoos that are smaller, more subtle, and that accentuate certain features.

-Good examples of these are tattoos on the back of the neck, under the breasts, on the ankles, around the bellybutton or on a shoulder blade.
+Good examples of these are tattoos on the back of the neck, under the breasts, on the ankles, around the belly button, or on a shoulder blade.

-This is a very fine and very technical line, one which many might find hard to believe, but text tattoos or tattoos with more than one written word, are generally considered more feminine than masculine.
-One or two words that are super artistic and not very focused on the words themselves, are more on the masculine side.
+This is a very fine and very technical line, one which many might find hard to believe, but text tattoos or tattoos with more than one written word are generally considered more feminine than masculine.
+One or two words that are super artistic and not very focused on the words themselves are more on the masculine side.
 Anything that focuses more on the text, such as a poem or a passage from a favorite book or movie, would definitely dive more heavily into the feminine realms.

 This is a great thing for anyone looking for a more feminine tattoo, as you can easily find plenty of ideas out there for tattoos that include text and passages.
-Just think about your favorite song, book, movie or written wisdom.
+Just think about your favorite song, book, movie, or written wisdom.

-For the past few decades, cartoon style or cartoonish type art has been considered more feminine than masculine in the tattoo world.
-That being said, with the evolution of New School, neo-traditional and various other fringes, cartoon style art is becoming more and more masculine.
-With that in mind, cartoon or animation style tattoos still widely belong to the feminine side of the artistic line, which makes it another great starting point for your next feminine featuring tattoo.
+For the past few decades, cartoon style or cartoonish-type art has been considered more feminine than masculine in the tattoo world.
+That being said, with the evolution of New School, neo-traditional and various other fringes, cartoon-style art is becoming more and more masculine.
+With that in mind, cartoon or animation-style tattoos still widely belong to the feminine side of the artistic line, which makes it another great starting point for your next feminine featuring tattoo.

-Besides cats, Birds are also going to be a great choice if you're looking for a more feminine animal tattoo.
-Doves, parrots, peacocks and love birds are great choices, as are pheasants, finches and flickers.
+Besides cats, birds are also going to be a great choice if you're looking for a more feminine animal tattoo.
+Doves, parrots, peacocks, and love birds are great choices, as are pheasants, finches, and flickers.

-There really are too many choices to list when it comes to femininely animals, but to give you a few more ideas, you'll want to peek at some turtles, giraffes, snails, fish, deer, snakes and rabbits.
+There really are too many choices to list when it comes to feminine animals, but to give you a few more ideas, you'll want to peek at some turtles, giraffes, snails, fish, deer, snakes and rabbits.